Calls for Proposals

 • Energy scan: feasible over +/- 10 % of fundamental energy

-Advanced machine modes with lower operation experience are available on a best effort basis.
-These include:
+The following advanced machine modes are available on a best effort basis with lower operational stability:

-Please note, that advanced modes will result in overall reduced machine performance, like lower repetition rate and reduced pulse energy as compared to standard SASE operation.
-In case you plan to submit a proposal which requires an advanced mode, we advice to consult with the endstation contacts beforehand.
+Please note, that advanced modes may result in overall reduced machine performance, including lower repetition rate and reduced pulse energy as compared to standard SASE operation.
+In case you plan to submit a proposal which requires an advanced mode, please make sure to consult with the respective endstation contacts prior to proposal submission.

 The Maloja instrument specializes on studying ultrafast processes in atomic, molecular, non-linear and chemical sciences.
 The flexible setup allows for a variety of spectroscopy and imaging approaches.
-For the current call only the following standard setups and parameters will be available:
+The following experimental capabilities are offered for this call as standard configurations.

 SetupConfiguration